Tamagotchi Connection: Corner Shop 3: Reception

 Tamagotchi Connection: Corner Shop 3 debuted on the Japanese sales charts at number four, selling 54,000 units in its first week.
-The game managed to sell 204,744 units in the country by the end of 2007 right after Bandai and Namco Bandai Games called it "GO-GO Tamagotchi!".
+The game managed to sell 204,744 units in the country by the end of 2007, ranking as the 81st best selling game in Japan for the year.
+In 2008 the game sold an additional 45,086 copies in Japan, reaching a total of 249,830 units sold.
+Gamasutra stated that Corner Shop 3 failed to repeat the sales success of the first game in the series.